Tip #885: How to Meet a Virtual Training Design Challenge

 Difficult Decisions Have to be Made

 This becomes even more problematic when a classroom program needs to be converted into a virtual program.
-The programs must be shorter, content must be limited, and many learning activities must be incorporated to keep our participants engaged.
+I need to make the programs shorter, limit more content, and incorporate many learning activities to keep our participants engaged.

 My Challenge